 \section{Abstract}

 We compare dynamical and algebraic properties of semigroups of rational maps.
-In particular, we show a version of the Day-von Neumann's conjecture and give a partial positive answer to ``Sushkievich's problem'' for semigroups of rational maps.
-We also show the relation of these conjectures with Furstenberg's $\times 2 \times 3$ problem and prove a coarse version of Furstenberg's problem for semigroups of non-exceptional polynomials.
+In particular, we show a version of the Day-von Neumann conjecture and give a partial positive answer to ``Sushkievich's problem'' for semigroups of rational maps.
+We relate these conjectures with Furstenberg's $\times 2 \times 3$ problem and prove a coarse version of Furstenberg's problem for semigroups of non-exceptional polynomials.